 The Authority's executive management bears primary responsibility for the Authority's financial and other reporting, establishing the system of internal controls, identifying and mitigating financial and other risks, and ensuring compliance with laws, regulations and Authority financial and risk policies.
 The Committee's responsibilities and related key processes are described below.
 In order to facilitate such responsibilities and processes, the Committee Chair and members of the Committee designated by the Committee Chair shall have access to all books, records, facilities and staff of the Authority.
-Committee members' understanding of the role of internal audit and the independent auditor, the risk management process, internal controls and familiarity with applicable financial standards and processes.
+Committee members may also obtain any information and training needed to enhance the Committee members' understanding of the role of internal audit and the independent auditor, the risk management process, internal controls and familiarity with applicable financial standards and processes.
 From time to time, the Committee may take on additional responsibilities, at the request of the Trustees or Chair of the Board.
 The Committee's responsibilities include: